Do Go On - 334 - Pan Am Flight 73

 Yeah.

-That could be all right.
+It could be all right.

-Yeah, I like it.
+Yeah, I like.

-You know, even just people that we've had on before.
+Michelle can sing, you know, even just people that we've had on before, Cameron James can sing.

-I think it's more in his wheelhouse.
+Yeah, I think so.
+I think there's more in his wheelhouse.

 Both pop punk boys growing up.

+Yeah.
 Totally.

-Great question, Gary J.
+Great question, Gary, Jay.

 That's his prisoner number.

-and he says, oh, he puts it on
+And he says, oh, he puts it on.

-that's my old helmet
+That's my old helmet.

-it's a small world, isn't it?
+And then he says, it's a small world, isn't it?

-and he says, it really, really is
+And he says, it really, really is whilst wearing the helmet.

-anyway, good stuff.
+Anyway, good stuff.

 Good stuff.

-who's got the title of executive producer
+Next one comes from Logan Husky, who's got the title of executive producer and authenticity consultant on the do-go-on porn parody.

-And Logan's also asking a question, writing,
+And Logan's also asking a question writing,

-Hey guys, I'm a huge consumer of pop culture
+Hey, guys, I'm a huge consumer of pop culture and love a great twist in my moment.

-and love a great twist in my movies and TV shows.
+movies and TV shows.

 My question is,